 Pay Attention to Hip Pain

-Occasional hip pain and stiffness is a common occurrence after certain activities.
+Occasional hip pain and stiffness is a common occurrences after certain activities.
 However, hip pain that does not go away after two or three days or more can be indicative of a serious problem.
 Obtain medical advice if this continues.
 Failure to consider medical advice may result in the need for hip replacement surgery.

 Address Hip Pain

-While occasional hip stiffness and pain is normal after activity, persistent hip pain can be a sign of serious problems.
+While occasional hip stiffness and pain are normal after activity, persistent hip pain can be a sign of serious problems.
 See your doctor if your hip pain lingers or worsens.
 Failure to address nagging hip pain can lead to hip replacement.

 If you have already had a hip replacement and you are still feeling pain, check with your doctor to see if you received a DePuy ASR System hip replacement.
 These metal-on-metal devices have been recently recalled because they leave traces of damaging chromium and cobalt in the hip bone and tissue.
 If you have a DePuy ASR hip implant system, you may be eligible to file a lawsuit against DePuy.
 Contact a personal injury lawyer to see if you qualify.

-Above are just a randomly chosen few, and so many more active Active Adult communities are listed at ActiveAdultLiving.com with details of community homes, features, and links to community websites as well.
 Visit ActiveAdultLiving.com to be better informed of the fabulous senior living options out there….. if you wish to make the best of your 2nd youth!

 Guest Blog by Elizabeth Carrollton.
 Elizabeth writes about defective medical devices and dangerous drugs for Drugwatch.com.